Politics & Government Guide in Equatorial Guinea

 Legal System

-Mixed legal system of civil and customary law
+Mixed legal system based on Spanish civil law and customary law

 Head of State